Frequently Asked Questions

 We train in one solid block of four hours, 9am-1pm. with hourly short breaks for water/snacks.

-One day training will be in the afternoon, 2pm-6pm, to make the morning available for excursions etc...
+One day training will be in the afternoon, 1pm-5pm, to make the morning available for excursions etc...

 Master Classes will be the hour immediately before the above stated training hours.

 Your travel bags will need to fit some sticks.
-A normal carry on would obviously not suffice...
+Just a normal carry on would obviously not suffice...

 We can already let you know that you will NOT need to bring boxing gloves or shin guards.